ZEN in the TAC approach

 Thirdly, we must consider new children’s growing attachment to parents and other family members.
 Our social and emotional life as children, teenagers and adults is influenced by our early attachment or the inadequacy of it.
-Each new disabled child and their family members need calm, unhurried quality time with each other for bonds of attachment to grow.
+Each new child with very special needs and their family members need calm, unhurried quality time with each other for bonds of attachment to grow.
 Practitioners who get in the way of attachment are sowing seeds of psychological ill-health for child, parents and others in the family.
 Two steps to promote attachment are:

-- Offering timely emotional support for parents and perhaps siblings and grandparents
+- Offering timely emotional support for parents and perhaps siblings and grandparents.

-- Keeping appointments away from home to a minimum, reducing exposure of the new child to non-family adults with whom they are not familiar and eliminating non-essential home visits
+- Keeping appointments away from home to a minimum, reducing exposure of the new child to non-family adults with whom they are not familiar and eliminating non-essential home visits.

 A coherent and sensitive pattern of support will preserve everyone’s calmness, energy and patience and make space for stress-free quality time.